argoproj/argo-workflows/community/sustainability_effort.md

 ### Finding a PR to review

-We will first prioritize review of any PRs which have the "prioritized" label, meaning they were authored by a participant of this sytem.
+We will first prioritize review of any PRs which have the "prioritized" label, meaning they were authored by a participant of this sytem (we can verify that they in fact are by github ID).
 We need to make sure each of these has an Assignee.
 An Assignee is a Reviewer/Approver/Lead who owns reviewing the PR.
 PRs with this label should be given an initial review within a week and should respond to each question or modification from the author within a week.

 Next, look for the Pull Requests which have no existing Assignee.